Volunteer Opportunities at Littleton Adventist Hospital

 - You must agree to a background check and TB test.
 (At no cost to you.)

 - You must attend a volunteer orientation and go through training for your specific volunteer position.

-Our School Year (Fall/Spring) Jr. Volunteer program is for high school seniors only and is a partnership between LAH and select High Schools in Littleton, Jefferson County and Douglas County.
-These Jr. Volunteers are in a special career class at their respective High Schools, earning credit for their volunteer time at Littleton Adventist Hospital.
+School Year (Fall/Spring) program: Available to high school seniors only and is a partnership between LAH and select high schools in Littleton, Jefferson County and Douglas County.
+These Jr. Volunteers are in a special career class at their respective high schools, earning credit for their volunteer time at Littleton Adventist Hospital.